-Enabling the external trigger input is performed by one of the following external trigger modes.
+Enabling the external trigger input is done, if you choose one of the following external trigger modes.
 The dedicated register for that operation is shown below.

-Register Value Value Direction Description SPC_TRIGGERMODE 40000 r/w TM_TTLPOS 20000 Sets the trigger mode for external TTL trigger to detect positive edges.
-TM_TTLNEG 20010 20010 Sets the trigger mode for external TTL trigger to detect negative edges TM_TTLBOTH 20030 Sets the trigger mode for external TTL trigger to detect positive and negative edges
+Register Value Direction Description SPC_TRIGGERMODE 40000 r/w TM_TTLPOS TM_TTLPOS 20000 Sets the trigger mode for external TTL trigger to detect positive edges.
+TM_TTLNEG 20010 Sets the trigger mode for external TTL trigger to detect negative edges TM_TTLBOTH TM_TTLBOTH 20030 Sets the trigger mode for external TTL trigger to detect positive and negative edges TM_TTLHIGH_LP 20001 Sets the trigger Sets the trigger mode for external TTL trigger to detect HIGH pulses that are longer than a programmed pulsewidth.
+TM_TTLHIGH_SP 20002 Sets the trigger mode for external TTL trigger to detect HIGH pulses that are shorter than a programmed pulsewidth TM_TTLLOW_LP TM_TTLLOW_LP 20011 Sets the trigger mode for external TTL trigger to detect LOW pulses that are longer than a programmed pulsewidth.
+TM_TTLLOW_SP 20012 Sets the trigger mode for external TTL trigger to detect LOW pulses that are shorter than a programmed pulsewidth.

-If you choose an external trigger mode the SPC_TRIGGEROUT register will be overwritten and the trigger connector will be used as an input by default.
+If you choose an external trigger mode the SPC_TRIGGEROUT register will be overwritten and the trigger connector will be used as an input anyways.